-This doesn’t mean you should ignore them completely – all houseplants will do better if they are given some regular TLC.
-Keep a spray bottle near your plants, so you can give them a good mist when you pass by.
-Feed with a liquid houseplant feed while they’re in active growth, usually from March to October, then reduce feeding in winter.
+All house plants will do better if looked after occasionally.
+Keep a spray bottle handy to mist house plants when you pass by.
+Feed weekly with a liquid house plant feed while they’re in active growth, usually from March to October, then reduce feeding and watering in winter.
 Keep a close eye out for pests, particularly aphids, mealybugs and scale insects – if your plant is ailing, one of these could be to blame.

-Check out our pick of the easiest houseplants to grow, below.
+Browse our pick of the easiest house plants to grow, below.

 Cast iron plant

 The cast iron plant, Aspidistra elatior, really does have a cast-iron constitution – it was a Victorian favourite as it could withstand the fumes from coal fires and gas lamps, as well as gloomy conditions.
 It’s perfect for bringing a touch of elegance to a shady corner.

 Spider plants and ivies in red pots on a shelf

 Spider plants look brilliant in a hanging planter, which allows the leaves, and often plantlets, to spill over the edge, providing a lovely cascade of foliage.
 Like the cast iron plant, spider plants will grow in a variety of light levels, but direct sun should be avoided.
 If you don’t like variegated plants, try a variety like ‘Lemon’.

 Grown in a bright spot out of direct sunlight, Tradescantia zebrina, or inch plant, is very easy to grow and will reward you with striking, hanging foliage in shades of purple, silver and green.
 It looks great in a hanging container or on a shelf.